Wind-WindKids/winding/samples/sophieandwind/ice.md

 One of them was an eleven-year-old girl.

 The Dragon’s voice cut in, firm but not unkind:
-“Stop procrastinating.
-This will not get Sophie back.
+“Stop.
+This won’t get Sophie back.
+Work.”
-Get to work.”

-Wind set the phone down and opened his projects folder.
+Wind closed the news and opened his projects folder.

 --
 dragon_fails: page, text
 --
-He tried to solve it with the Dragon's help.
+He tried to get Sophie back with the Dragon's help.
 But something was off.

 “Public sim challenge.
 She might see your name on the leaderboard and—”